Facts About Giant Viruses: Fascinating and Mysterious Entities

 Scientists often refer to the length of giant virus nucleic acid molecules in terms of number of base pairs.
 The abbreviation kb stands for kilobase pair, or a thousand base pairs.
 The abbreviation Mb stands for megabase pair (a million base pairs) and Gb for a billion base pairs.
 Sometimes the abbreviations kbp, Mbp, and Gbp are used to avoid confusion with computer terminology.
 The "k" in kb or kbp isn't capitalized.

 To date, the largest genomes belong to pandoravirus isolates, and the largest one, P. salinus, has 2,473,870 bp and encodes 2,556 putative proteins.— Abrahao et al, via Nature Communications (with respect to giant viruses)

 A mimivirus is a type of giant virus.
 In the photo above, VF represents the viral factory.
 The factory is the center for virion production in a cell.
 Cyt is the cytoplasm.
 The blue and green arrows show virions at various stages of production.
 The red arrows indicate a stargate (or in picture C the two edges of a stargate).
 The stargate is a point on a virion's surface where the nucleic acid core is released into the host.

 The Discovery of Giant Viruses

 The first giant virus to be discovered was found in 1992 and described in 1993.
 The virus was found inside a one-celled organism called an amoeba.
 The amoeba was discovered in biofilm (slime made by microbes) scraped from a cooling tower in England.
 Since then, numerous other giant viruses have been found and named.
 The name of the first giant virus to be found is Acanthamoeba polyphaga mimivirus, or APMV.
 Acanthamoeba polyphaga is the scientific name of the host.

-It might be wondered why giant viruses weren't discovered before 2002.
+It might be wondered why giant viruses weren't discovered until 1992.
 Researchers say that they are so big that they have sometimes been wrongly classified as bacteria.
 In fact, the virus described above was thought to be a bacterium at first.
 As microscopes, laboratory techniques, and genetic analysis methods improve, it's becoming easier for scientists to detect that the entities that they have discovered are viruses, not bacteria.